 10.2.2.
 Toxicology and human health

-Students' assessment will be performed through exercises in each Unit.
+Assessment will be performed through exercises in each Unit.
 The exercises will consist of several exercise types like List-matching, Upload, Pick-one, Boolean and Fill the blanks.
-The validation procedure will ensure the knowledge increase of the students throughout the whole programme.
+The validation procedure will ensure the knowledge increase of the e-learners throughout the whole programme.